Marija-Kov/technical-questions/README.md

 As I get more familiar with some concepts, I revise the answers and add more detailed explanations.

-I could have just a text file, but I find this format more motivating as I'll also end up having structured data that I could use for a flash card app.
+I could have just written this in a text format, but I find this format more motivating as I'll also end up having structured data that I could use for a flash card app.